You may be saying pastel papers are so expensive what can I do?

 There are several things you can use for making a pastel surface and I will include some videos below.

-On hot press paper, I start with a drawing that I paint in as an underpainting with watercolors.
+I also like to use hot press watercolor paper.
+I start with a drawing that I paint in as an underpainting with watercolors.

 I put 2 thin layers of clear gesso, letting it dry between each one.
 I do one horizontal brushed layer and one vertical brushed layer for even distribution.